Deformed SPDE models with an application to spatial modeling of significant wave height: The deformed SPDE model

+Sections~\ref{sec:introduction} and~\ref{sec:data} have given the background and motivation to why a non-stationary Gaussian random field model with low computational cost is needed for modeling the logarithm (or for some regions of the worlds oceans possibly another marginal transformation into Gaussianity) significant wave height, $X$ over large regions of ocean.
+This section introduces our proposed model as well as the main theoretical results of this work.
+It should be noted that this model, and the results within, are in no way exclusive for modeling significant wave height.
+The results of this work should be of importance for any one concerned with modeling non-stationary Gaussian random fields using the SPDE-approach~\citep{lit:lindgren}.

-A Gaussian random field is characterized completely by its mean and covariance functions.
+A Gaussian random field is completely characterized by its mean and covariance functions.
+For simplicity, and without loss of generality, we will in this section assume a centered Gaussian random field, $X$, and therefore only be concerned with the model for the covariance structure.
 The Mat\'{e}rn covariance function is a popular choice due to its flexibility using only three easily interpretable parameters.
-It is defined as
+For $\psp_1,\psp_2 \in \dspace \subseteq \mathbb{R}^d$, it is defined as